digidotcom/xbee-java/examples/communication/explicit/SendBroadcastExplicitDataSample/ReadMe.txt

           1) Launch the XCTU application.

-          2) Add the remote ZigBee module to the XCTU, specifying it's port settings.
+          2) Add the remote ZigBee module to XCTU, specifying its port settings.

           3) Once the module is added, open the 'Configuration' working mode, look for the 'AO' setting and configure it with '1' (without